nifty-oss/asset/README.md

 Since different token standards will usually be defined in separate programs, the end result is a bloated (multiple accounts) standard – e.g., `mint`, `token` and (potentially) `metadata` accounts, in addition to SPL Token and Metadata programs.
 For most operations, all `5` accounts would be needed to interact with a non-fungible – and there are standards that the number of accounts is even higher.

-`nifty asset` takes a different approach and re-imagines how non-fungibles are represented on Solana.
+`asset` takes a different approach and re-imagines how non-fungibles are represented on Solana.
 In essense, a non-fungible asset is a unique *slab* of bytes on the blockchain identified by an address and it has an specific owner.
 When you transfer the "ownership" of this slab of bytes, you are changing the owner information of it.
 The contents of a non-fungible is as flexible as possible, given that they are "just" a slab of bytes – all data can be on-chain, or it can have "pointers" to external resources.

 ## Packages

-The packages below can be used to interact with `nifty asset` program.
+The packages below can be used to interact with `asset` program.

 ### JavaScript
 ```bash